-As a result of this review, the WHS Team will update the asbestos database and associated asbestos registers.
+As a result of this review, the Asset Information and Strategy Team will update the asbestos database and associated asbestos registers.

-If a worker believes an amendment to an asbestos register is required outside of the above review arrangements, the worker should discuss this with their manager or coordinator, then email safety@seqwater.com.au with details of the requested amendment.
+If a worker believes an amendment to an asbestos register is required outside of the above review arrangements, the worker should discuss this with their manager or coordinator, then email the Asset Information and Strategy Team via asset.information@seqwater.com.au with details of the requested amendment.

-Once the asbestos database has been updated, the WHS Team will:
+Once the asbestos database has been updated, the Asset Information and Strategy Team will:

-- generate a new asbestos register for the workplace - arrange for the new asbestos register to be stored in Q-Pulse
+generate a new asbestos register for the workplace